michalspano/terminarium/README.md

 ## License

-The **license** of the project is to be added once it has been released as an open-source repository to a public platform (i.e. `GitHub`).
+The project is licensed under the MIT License.
+Refer to the [`LICENSE`](https://github.com/michalspano/terminarium/blob/main/LICENSE) file for more information.

 ### Team members